This is the University's list of official resources and services that have changed during the University's transition to remote class delivery.

 - residence halls;

 - Student Health Services.

-All campus events, regardless of size, are suspended until the end of the semester.
+All campus events, regardless of size, are suspended.

 Resources for Remote Learning